 Number of pages: This option allows Pro tool users to validate every page on the current site with just one click.

 Send source of page: The url of the current page is normally sent to the validation tool for testing.
 But if the page is password protected then this may fail.
 In this case tick this checkbox to send the source of the current web page for validation instead.
-Note: Broken links cannot be used with this option.
-Note that the Pro tool, allows you to be dynamically authenticated providing a better solution than using this option for protected pages.
+Note: Broken links cannot be checked with this option.
+Also the Pro tool allows you to be dynamically authenticated, providing a better solution than this for protected pages.

 Tool: This is the folder containing your Basic or Pro tool.
 For Windows the path is initially taken from the Registry and is typically "C:\Program Files\TotalValidatorTool".
 With Linux the tool can be installed anywhere and so you must manually enter the name of the folder containing the tool e.g "/home/halford/totalvalidatorpro".
 For OS X the path is typically "/Applications/TotalValidator" or "/Applications/TotalValidatorPro".
 The system will automatically detect what type of tool is installed (Basic or Pro) and display the appropriate options.

 Run tool: Click this button to launch the tool directly.
 All your current settings will be copied across to the tool.
 With the Pro tool, if you have the appropriate checkbox ticked, any cookies stored for the current page will also be copied across ready to be used when you validate the page.